richardbradt/cloud_computing/README.md

 Lab 1 - Using Google Cloud Datastore.
 Get/Add/Delete entities to/from datastore.
 App counts down the date for added events.

 Lab 2 - Basic Password-based Authentication.
 Manually setting cookies to authenticate and create sessions.

+Lab 3 - Implementation of OpenID Connect using Google Sign-In.